 When building an Automation, you may choose the "Send MS Teams message" action.
 When the automation runs successfully, a corresponding Microsoft Teams message will be sent, containing the customizable information of your choosing during the automation configuration process.

-available for personal accounts due to limitations from Microsoft.
+NOTEThis automation is not available for personal accounts due to limitations from Microsoft.
 Additionally, the current message size limit for an MS Teams message is 28KB.

 After you have configured your base in the manner you choose, you can then begin configuring your automation.
-To start creating an automation, click on “Automations” in the upper right corner of your screen.
+To start creating a new automation, click on “Automations” in the upper right corner of your screen.
 Then, click “Create an automation” to begin the setup process.
 For this example, we will be setting up an automation that sends a notification to a team in MS Teams when a project in our Project Tracker template is completed.

 Choose a trigger